-For the Year Ended December 31 2021 2020 Weighted average number of ordinary shares used in the computation of basic earnings per share 77,121 77,105 Effect of potentially dilutive ordinary shares: Employee share options 25 1 Bonuses issued to employees 624 278 Weighted average number of ordinary shares used in the computation of diluted earnings per share 77,384
+For the Year Ended December 31

+2022 2021

+Weighted average number of ordinary shares used in the

+computation of basic earnings per share 77,206 77,121

+Effect of potentially dilutive ordinary shares:

+Employee share options 198 25

+Bonuses issued to employees 355 624

+Weighted average number of ordinary shares used in the

+computation of diluted earnings per share

-Since the Company can offer to settle the bonuses to employees in cash or shares, the Company assumes the entire amount of the bonus would be settled in shares and the resulting potential shares are included in the weighted average number of shares outstanding used in the computation of diluted earnings per share, if the effect is dilutive.
+The Company may settle the bonuses to employees in cash or shares; therefore, the Company assumes the entire amount of the bonus will be settled in shares and the resulting potential shares will be included in the weighted average number of shares outstanding used in the computation of diluted earnings per share, if the effect is dilutive.
 Such dilutive effect of the potential shares is included in the computation of diluted earnings per share until the shareholders resolve the number of shares to be distributed to employees at their meeting in the following year.